What Is the Mac Terminal? - Qiling

 These are the key aspects of the Command Line Interface, Terminal on Mac.
 To understand what is the Mac Terminal, you need to use it thoroughly and learn a few command lines.
 Therefore, it's not only important to check its tutorials but also to find cheat sheets that have these commands for the users.

-As shown in this article, you can find Terminal on Mac through Finder or Launchpad.
-You can also search for Terminal or use Spotlight to locate it.
+You can find Terminal on a Mac through Finder or Launchpad, or by searching for Terminal or using Spotlight to locate it.